It’s important to think about why your clients work with you. It can guide your marketing efforts and it can help you refine your service offerings.

 - There’s no bait and switch with hourly fees.
 I see other experts giving a “budget” for a project, but their final invoice ends up 50% to 100% more than budgeted.
 I commit to a fee, and if the client doesn’t change the scope of the work, the fee doesn’t change.

-- I’ve been doing this for over 20 years.
+- I’ve been doing this for 25 years.
 I am really experienced at investigating fraud.
 There is no substitute for on-the-job experience.
 College courses and continuing education are great, but they don’t give you real experience investigating fraud.

 - Because I work alone, I have great quality control.
 I keep a close watch over the data and documents to ensure accuracy.
 There are checks and balances in place to make sure that the data in a database doesn’t get corrupted.

 - I meet tight deadlines.
 Most of my projects are completed in 60 to 90 days.
 Some are completed as fast as 30 days.

 - I testify well.
 I’ve testified more than 80 times, and that experience is invaluable.